List of awards and nominations received by The Larry Sanders Show: GLAAD Media Awards

 The GLAAD Media Award is an annual accolade bestowed by the Gay & Lesbian Alliance Against Defamation (GLAAD) that recognizes outstanding representations of the lesbian, gay, bisexual and transgender (LGBT) community in media.
 The Larry Sanders Show received a nomination for Outstanding TV Comedy Series.

 Golden Globe Awards

 The Golden Globe Award is an annual accolade presented by the Hollywood Foreign Press Association (HFPA) which honors the best performances in television and film.
 The Larry Sanders Show was for Best Television Series – Musical or Comedy while Garry Shandling was nominated twice for Best Actor – Television Series Musical or Comedy.

 Image Awards

 The Image Award, created by the National Association for the Advancement of Colored People (NAACP), is an annual accolade that honors outstanding achievement in film, television, music and literature by people of color.
 Penny Johnson Jerald received a nomination for Outstanding Supporting Actress in a Comedy Series.

-Online Film & Television Association Awards

-The Online Film & Television Association Award is an annual award presented by the Online Film & Television Association for outstanding achievement in film and television.
-Receiving 23 nominations during its tenure, The Larry Sanders Show won nine awards.